oskarvid/Selma/docs/TSD-instructions.md

 ```
 This will run Selma on Colossus using the Singularity image that was built with [this](https:/github.com/elixir-no-nels/Selma/blob/master/singularity/BuildSingularityImage.sh) script.

-### Optional custom interval file (e.g for exome calling)
+### Optional custom interval file
 This feature has not been quality tested yet but should in principle work as it should.
-If you want to do exome calling you need to be certain that your interval file is compatible with the default reference files.
+If you want to do use a custom interval list you need to be certain that your interval file is compatible with the default reference files.
 The hg38 reference files have chromosome names of the format: `chr1	chr2	chr3	etc`
 For a complete list of contigs in the hg38 reference fasta file you can check out this .dict file: [ftp:/gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38/Homo_sapiens_assembly38.dict](ftp:/gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38/Homo_sapiens_assembly38.dict)
 In case it asks for password there is none, just hit enter.